MRLintern/Algorithms_and_Data_Structures/C++/Linked_Lists/README.md

 ## Introduction

-Covers implenting Linked Lists in the "traditional" way and using __forward_list__ container.
+Covers implenting Linked Lists in the "traditional" way and using the __forward_list__ container.

 ## Application